csanann/CV/README.md

 ## Chayada Sansiriwong

 Coming from a healthcare background with a specialization in molecular science, I have developed a deep passion for using Artificial General Intelligence (AGI) and big data to enhance human health.
-My experiences in various healthcare settings have showcased the transformative power of technology, particularly in its potential to bring about positive change in the healthcare industry and beyond.
+My experiences in various healthcare settings have showcased the transformable power of technology, particularly in its potential to bring about positive change in the healthcare industry and beyond.

 This understanding has sparked my interest in utilizing cloud services like AWS to analyze molecular markers or genetics data.
 The goal is to leverage these technologies to predict treatments and nutritional needs, thereby directly contributing to improving and preserving human health.